awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Explorer ]

-[Explorer](Explorer.md), a capability of AWS Systems Manager, is a customizable operations dashboard that reports information about your AWS resources\.
+[Explorer](Explorer.md) is a customizable operations dashboard that reports information about your AWS resources\.
 Explorer displays an aggregated view of operations data \(OpsData\) for your AWS accounts and across AWS Regions\.
 In Explorer, OpsData includes metadata about your Amazon EC2 instances, patch compliance details, and operational work items \(OpsItems\)\.
 Explorer provides context about how OpsItems are distributed across your business units or applications, how they trend over time, and how they vary by category\.
 You can group and filter information in Explorer to focus on items that are relevant to you and that require action\.
 When you identify high priority issues, you can use OpsCenter, a capability of AWS Systems Manager, to run Automation runbooks and resolve those issues\.

 ------
 #### [ OpsCenter ]

-[OpsCenter](OpsCenter.md), a capability of AWS Systems Manager, provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational work items \(OpsItems\) related to AWS resources\.
+[OpsCenter](OpsCenter.md) provides a central location where operations engineers and IT professionals can view, investigate, and resolve operational work items \(OpsItems\) related to AWS resources\.
 OpsCenter is designed to reduce mean time to resolution for issues impacting AWS resources\.
 This Systems Manager capability aggregates and standardizes OpsItems across services while providing contextual investigation data about each OpsItem, related OpsItems, and related resources\.
 OpsCenter also provides Systems Manager Automation runbooks that you can use to resolve issues\.
 You can specify searchable, custom data for each OpsItem\.
 You can also view automatically generated summary reports about OpsItems by status and source\.

 ------
 #### [ CloudWatch Dashboards ]